James Ogilvy, 7th Earl of Findlater: Dresden

 style around Gaussig House near Bautzen.
 In 1803, Findlater's private secretary, Johann Georg Fischer, purchased Helfenberg Manor located in the Dresden Elbe Valley, on behalf of his benefactor.
 The land included five vineyards including "Findlaters Vineyard" and "Findlaters Sheer Vineyard" near Loschwitz with panoramic views over the river Elbe.
 The manor had a small park, which was landscaped by Findlater with precious shrubs and trees.
 On Bredemannschen mountain, where today Schloss Albrechtsberg rises to the sky, Findlater had the master builder Johann August Giesel build him a Neoclassical palace.
 This building soon gained for itself the title of "The most beautiful family palace in Dresden".
 The associated Elbe terraces were cultivated with pergolas, ponds and vines.

 Death

 Findlater died in 1811 and he bequeathed the Dresden property to Fischer who lived at Helfenberg Manor until his own death in 1860.
 The Scottish heirs protested in court on the ground that the bequests to Fischer had been made for an immoral consideration (i.e. "ob turpem causa").
 Also upon his death, the earldom of Findlater became dormant.
-The title of Earl of Seafield passed to his cousin Sir Lewis Alexander Grant (1767–1840) who also took the surname Ogilvy.
+The title of Earl of Seafield passed to his cousin Sir Ludovick Alexander Grant (1767–1840) who also took the surname Ogilvy.
 Findlater is buried at the Loschwitz parish church.
 The gravestone includes both Findlater and his partner Johann Georg Christian Fischer (1773–1860).